Cyfrin/solidity-by-example.github.io/src/pages/app/english-auction/index.md

 1. Seller of NFT deploys this contract.
 2. Auction lasts for 7 days.
 3. Participants can bid by depositing ETH greater than the current highest bidder.
-4. All bidders except the highest bidder can withdraw their bid
+4. All bidders can withdraw their bid if it is not the current highest bid.

 ### After the auction